Lilith-In-Starlight/improved-templ8.py/readme.md

 ## Roadmap
 *Or, i try to pretend i have an organized plan for this project (i dont)*

-This roadmap is as chronologically ordered as homestuck (i'm _pretty sure_ that it isn't but honestly good luck.)
+This roadmap is as chronologically ordered as homestuck (i'm _pretty sure_ that it isn't ordered but honestly good luck.)

 - [x] Basic templating functionality like templ8.0's
 - [x] Easier-to-customize replacement tags